 In the introduction to Azure Data Factory, we learned a little bit about the history of Azure Data Factory and what you can use it for.
 In this post, we will be creating an Azure Data Factory and navigating to it.

 Spoiler alert!
 Creating an Azure Data Factory is a fairly quick click-click-click process, and you’re done.
 But!
 Before you can do that, you need an Azure Subscription, and the right permissions on that subscription.
 Let’s get that sorted out first.

 Azure Subscription and Permissions

 On the left side of the Author page, you will see your factory resources.
-In this example, we have already created one pipeline, two datasets, and one data flow:
+In this example, we have already created one pipeline, two datasets, one data flow, and one power query:

 Let’s go through each of these Azure Data Factory components and explain what they are and what they do.

 In the previous post, we looked at the different Azure Data Factory components.
 In this post, we’re going to tie everything together and start making things happen.
 Woohoo!
 First, we will get familiar with our demo datasets.
-Then, we will create our Azure Storage Accounts that we will copy data into.
-Finally, we will start copying data using the Copy Data Wizard.
+Then, we will create our Azure Data Lake Storage Account that we will copy data into.
+Finally, we will start copying data using the Copy Data Tool.

 First, let’s get familiar with the demo datasets we will be using.
 I don’t know about you, but I’m a teeny tiny bit tired of the AdventureWorks demos.
 (I don’t even own a bike…) WideWorldImporters is at least a little more interesting.
 (Yay, IT joke mugs and chocolate frogs!)
 But!
-Let’s use something that’s not already in relational database format.
+Let’s use something that might be a little bit more fun to explore.